 Soon after, I decided to buy a new Raspberry Pi, on which I wanted to run the RetroPie with some good old games.

 I also began to look around for a case.
-Unfortunately I didn't like almost any commercial case.
-They was ugly, overpriced and sometimes even overengineered, in my opinion.
-On the other hand, I liked some DIY cases which didn't try to copy look of the old consoles.
+Unfortunately, I didn't like almost any commercial case.
+They were ugly, overpriced and sometimes even overengineered, in my opinion.
+On the other hand, I liked some DIY cases which didn't try to copy the look of old consoles.
 So, I decided to make my own case too.
-For many reasons I used an universal project enclosure case as a basis...
+For many reasons, I used a universal project enclosure case as a basis...

 Step 1: Components